-Indeed, the peculiar young charges with their unique super powers of Green’s implicitly Bigelow linked Miss Alma Peregrine at The Children’s Home at LLangarsydd on Cairnholm Island off the rugged coast of Wales-evoking the supposedly Welsh location of THE DARK-evoked the equally peculiar young mutants mentored by Patrick Stewart’s Charles ‘Professor X’ Xavier in the allegorical X-MEN films, affirming the implicit super satire roasting intent of the film.
+Indeed, the peculiar young charges with their unique super powers of Green’s implicitly Milla Jovovich linked Miss Alma Peregrine at The Children’s Home at LLangarsydd on Cairnholm Island off the rugged coast of Wales-evoking the supposedly Welsh location of THE DARK-evoked the equally peculiar young mutants mentored by Patrick Stewart’s Charles ‘Professor X’ Xavier in the allegorical X-MEN films, affirming the implicit super satire roasting intent of the film.
 The peculiar children reaffirmed that implication, for some were implicitly linked to film artists who had created superheroic film art, like the Christopher Nolan resembling and implicitly linked Hugh-played by Milo Parker-who reminded us of Nolan’s allegorical and implicitly Cameron addressing BATMAN Trilogy.
 Other children reaffirmed that implication by being implicitly linked to film artists who were implicitly linked in turn to CGI enhanced superheroes, like the implicitly Sofia Coppola linked Fiona-played by Georgia Pemberton-who reminded us that Coppola was implicitly linked to Natasha ‘Black Widow’ Romanoff-played by Scarlett Johansson-in the allegorical AVENGERS, CAPTAIN AMERICA and IRON MAN films.
 The implicitly Jason Reitman linked male lead and film narrator, Jacob ‘Jake’ Portman-played by Asa Butterfield-reaffirmed that implication, for he reminded us that Reitman was implicitly linked to Tony ‘Iron Man’ Stark-played by Robert Downey jr.-in the allegorical AVENGERS, CAPTAIN AMERICA and IRON MAN films.